-If the student's Appeal for financial aid eligibility is approved, the student may be placed on Financial Aid Probation status.
-Probation status may be granted if the student's failure to maintain SAP compliance was due to an extraordinary circumstance beyond the student's control.
-A student who is placed Financial Aid Probation status will temporarily regain financial aid eligibility for one successive payment period only.
-A student will then be re-evaluated for SAP compliance at the end of that semester of enrollment.
+If a student's Appeal for financial aid eligibility is approved by the Appeals Committee, the student may be placed on Financial Aid Probation status.
+Probation status may be granted if the student's failure to maintain SAP was due to an extraordinary circumstance beyond the student's control.
+A student placed on Financial Aid Probation status will temporarily regain financial aid eligibility for one successive payment period only.

+A student will then be re-evaluated at the end of that one semester of enrollment.
 If a student is unable to return to Satisfactory Academic Progress by the end of that semester, the student will become ineligible for future financial aid at the College until such a time as they return to SAP.